OpenClovis/SAFplus-Availability-Scalability-Platform/examples/eval/basic/readme.txt

   <example order="2" name="Basic AMF Tutorial">
     <html>
       <h2>SAFplus AMF Tutorial and Example</h2>
+      <p><brief>
-      <p>This example covers the basic use of the SAFplus Availability Management Framework (AMF).
+This example covers the basic use of the SAFplus Availability Management Framework (AMF).
 When complete, you will have defined and created a redundant program on first one node and then 2 nodes.
 These programs will be running in Active/Standby mode and will periodically print their role.
-You will then kill one of the programs and watch the roles change and the program be restarted.</p>
+You will then kill one of the programs and watch the roles change and the program be restarted.</brief></p>

       <p>Let's take a look at the code</p>
     </html>

     <html>
       <h2>Code</h2>
       <p>
 When a "normal" program is run, its "main" function starts doing the whatever the application was written to do.
 However a SAF-aware application must wait until it gets a notification to become "active" before it really begins work.
 Instead, there are 3 elements to the "main" of a SAF-aware application:
         <ul>
           <li> Connect to the AMF </li>
           <li> Dispatch any incoming AMF events, until its time to quit</li>